aankitdas/bantrly-lesson-generator/README.md

 - **Cultural bias detection** — keyword-based; misses subtle bias and may produce false positives
 - **One few-shot example per grade band** — a production system would retrieve the most semantically similar example using embeddings
-- **No structured output mode** — Groq supports `response_format` JSON schema enforcement, which would eliminate the practice dict auto-correction entirely
+- **No structured output mode** — Groq supports `response_format` JSON schema enforcement, which would eliminate the practice dict auto-correction entirely; different models return `practice` in different formats — currently handled by a multi-case auto-corrector in `validator.py`
 - **Registry is flat JSON** — works for a prototype; a production system would use a database with semantic deduplication via embeddings
-- **Skill cycling** — once all skills are covered the selector cycles back to the least recently used; a production system would factor in individual student performance data to prioritise weak skills
+- **Skill cycling** — once all skills are covered the selector cycles deterministically; a production system would factor in individual student performance data to prioritise weak skills
+- **Ephemeral HF Spaces storage** — generated lessons and registry reset on Space restart; a production system would use persistent storage

 ---

 ## Testing

-Module behaviour is tested interactively via notebooks 01–06 rather than automated unit tests.
+Module behaviour is tested interactively via notebooks 01–08 rather than automated unit tests.
 A formal test suite is the first addition planned for v2.

 ---